 Why consider dental implants?

-If you wish to replace missing teeth then dental implants are often the best option because:
+If you wish to replace a missing tooth or teeth dental implants are often the best option.
+Here’s why:

-- They support the teeth either side of the gap to prevent them drifting/tipping.
+- Implants support the teeth on either side of the gap, and hence prevent drifting or tipping.

-- They support the socket where the tooth was lost.
+- Implants support the socket left after the tooth is removed.

-Your teeth are in fine balance with one another, if a tooth is lost then the adjacent/opposing teeth will have a tendency to drift.
-This can cause cosmetic problems (notice the difference in gum margin on the image opposite) as well as biting problems from the teeth being out of line.
+Your teeth coexist in a fine balance with one another.
+If a tooth is lost or removed this balance can become upset.
+A gap is left when a tooth is removed and as a result the teeth on either side will have a tendency to drift.
+This can cause cosmetic problems (notice the difference in gum margin in the image opposite), as well as problems when biting, due to the teeth being out of line.

 Supporting the tooth socket

-When the tooth is extracted there will be a socket left in the bone, rather than build new bone your body will naturally collapse in bone around this hole.
-This can result in a reduction in bone quantity thereby causing a loss of gum in that area.
-This means that the cosmetics of that area may be compromised as well as the possibility of placing a dental implant in the future (Bone grafting may be required to overcome this).
+When a tooth is extracted a socket is left in the bone.
+Rather than create new bone the body’s natural response is to collapse the surrounding bone into the socket.
+This can result in a reduction in bone quantity and thereby cause a loss of gum in the area.
+When this happens cosmetic problems may arise as well as problems with the placing of any future implants (bone grafting may be required to overcome such problems).

-A 15 page report full of the most useful information, ideal if you’re thinking about replacing missing teeth, written by our Leighton Buzzard dentist, Dr Vimal Patel the guide includes:
+This 15-page report is full of useful information and is ideal reading if you’re thinking about replacing missing teeth.
+Written by our Leighton Buzzard dentist, Dr Vimal Patel, the guide includes:

 - The costs and lowest price alternatives